-Radiolabeling of 124I-omburtamab was performed by the Radiochemistry and Molecular Imaging Probes core facility.
-124I-omburtamab was prepared using approximately 1 mg of the unlabeled antibody and up to 1,295 MBq (35 mCi) of 124I (produced by the institutional core facility) with the Iodo-Gen (Pierce Biotechnology, Inc.) method, followed by purification with an anion exchange resin and terminal sterilization by microfiltration.
-Before the release for patient administration, the 124I-omburtamab drug product was tested to ensure radiochemical purity of at least 90%, as determined by thin-layer radiochromatography and immunoreactive fraction determination using a live antigen-expressing cell assay.
-Sterility testing by medium inoculation was performed after release.
-Final prepared patient-specific unit doses comprised 74 MBq (2.0 mCi) of 124I-omburtamab, containing 1.0 mg of the monoclonal antibody, formulated in approximately 0.8-2.2 mL of approximately 3%-5% (v/v) human serum albumin solution in phosphate buffer.
-The therapeutic antibody's specific activity was 1,295-1,850 MBq/mg (35-50 mCi/mg).
+Radiolabeling of 124I-Omburtamab was performed by the Radiochemistry and Molecular Imaging Probes core facility.
+124I-Omburtamab was prepared using \sim 1 mg of the unlabeled antibody and up to 1295 MBq (35 mCi) of 124I (produced by the institutional core facility) with iodogen method, followed by purification with an anion exchange resin and terminal sterilization by microfiltration.
+Prior to the release for patient administration, the 124I-Omburtamab drug product was tested to ensure radiochemical purity of \geq 90%, as determined by thin-layer radiochromatography and immunoreactive fraction determination using a live antigen-expressing cell assay.
+Sterility testing by media inoculation was performed post-release.
+Final prepared patient-specific unit doses comprised 74 MBq (2.0 mCi) of 124I-Omburtamab, containing 1.0 mg of the monoclonal antibody, formulated in ~0.8-2.2 mL of ~3-5% (v/v) human serum albumin (HSA) solution in phosphate buffer.
+The therapeutic antibody's specific activity was 1295-1850 MBq/mg (35-50 mCi/mg).